BOARD OF SCHOOL TRUSTEES PROPERTY NEW PRAIRIE UNITED SCHOOL CORPORATION 7540.03/PAGE 1 OF 2

 - Unauthorized Access to Blogs/Social Networking Sites, Etc. – Users may not access blogs, social networking sites, etc. prohibited by building administration or the NPUSC Technology Department.
 Teachers and students using authorized social networking sites for educational projects or activities shall follow the age requirements and legal requirements that govern the use of social networking sites in addition to the guidelines established in this policy.

-- Wasting System Resources – Users hall not use the network in such a way that would waste system resources or disrupt the use of the network by others.
-This includes but is not limited to excessive printing, file storage, online games, and video/audio streaming not directly related to educational projects, as determined by the supervising instructor or building administrator.
+- Wasting System Resources – Users shall not use the network in such a way that would waste system resources or disrupt the use of the network by others.
+This includes but is not limited to excessive printing, file storage, online games, and video/audio streaming not directly related to educational projects, as determined by the supervising instructor or building administrator

 - Unauthorized Equipment – Users may not attach unauthorized equipment, including personal laptops, tablets, and handheld devices, to the district’s secured network without permission from the NPUSC Technology department.